Yu-Leo/public-notes/README.md

 #### Tools:

-- Docker and Docker Compose
+- Docker and Docker compose

 ### :file_folder: Folders and files